Collecting my attempts to improve at tech, art, and life

 CLI Journaling in Joplin with Raku

-Tags: shell joplin raku-lang second-brain tools
+Tags: shell second-brain

-Series: Journaling in Joplin With Raku
+Series: [[Journaling in Joplin with Raku]]

 But why?